annargrs/blog/_posts/2022/2022-11-01-attribution.md

 > _The self-attention mechanism in Transformers is able to compute pair-wise relations between patches globally, consequently achieving feature interactions across a long range.
 It is… regarded as a mapping of query and key/value pairs to an output, each of which being represented by a vector.
 A well-known concern with self-attention… is the quadratic time and memory complexity, which can hinder model scalability in many settings._

-Augmented with links to source papers, the same paragraph would look like this:
+All of these sentences actually come from different research papers.
+Augmented with links to those papers, the same paragraph would look like this:

 > _The self-attention mechanism in Transformers is able to compute pair-wise relations between patches globally, consequently achieving feature interactions across a long range. [[https://arxiv.org/pdf/2201.00462v2.pdf](https://arxiv.org/pdf/2201.00462v2.pdf)] It is… regarded as a mapping of query and key/value pairs to an output, each of which being represented by a vector [[https://arxiv.org/pdf/1807.03052.pdf](https://arxiv.org/pdf/1807.03052.pdf)].
 A well-known concern with self-attention… is the quadratic time and memory complexity, which can hinder model scalability in many settings. [[https://arxiv.org/pdf/2009.06732.pdf](https://arxiv.org/pdf/2009.06732.pdf)]._

-The key difference is that the first paragraph _looks_ like something actually "done" by AI, and you might be tempted to actually use it.
+The key difference is that the first paragraph _looks_ like something actually "done" by the model, and you might be tempted to actually use it.
 The references destroy the illusion of the attribution-free text, and then the "writing aid" does not look nearly as appealing.
 It may be useful as a research tool, if you would choose to rely on GPT-3 for your high-level thinking.
-But unless you are comfortable simply copying phrases from other people's papers, the "writing aid" illusion falls apart.
-In this made-up example the ideas in the quoted sentences are all very well-known - but even so, simply pasting them directly into your own article would feel wrong, for the same reason researchers don't just copy introduction and related work sections from other papers, even their own prior work (similar as they often are).
-Now what if it was anything more original?
+But unless you are comfortable simply copying phrases from other people's work, the "writing aid" illusion falls apart.
+Admittedly, this example is exaggerated: perhaps only some part of the generated text would be so clearly plagiarized.
+But you would not know which part it was.

 {% cite ShahBender_2022_Situating_Search %} make the case that the references approach is insufficient even for the "domain expert" QA model envisaged by {% cite MetzlerTayEtAl_2021_Rethinking_search_making_domain_experts_out_of_dilettantes %}: the model may end up being the arbiter of truth for cases that are far from resolved, may present "both sides" on topics like the flat earth theory, and may obscure the real sources of information behind the citation (e.g. something called "XYZ clinic" may actually be a homeopathy provider with no medical credentials).
 Of course, there are cases in which the answer is straightforward enough to trust the current models with - but unfortunately we can't easily tell which cases are "safe".